 The vinegar will break down the hardened particles that are blocking up your machine’s intake system.

-Now that you’ve plugged in your electricity, turn on your fog machine.
+Now that you’ve plugged in your electricity, turn on your smoke machine.
 Wait until the fog begins to appear before shutting off the machine.

-Unplug the machine and empty the reservoir of any surplus water-vinegar combination that has been collected.
+Unplug the machine and empty the reservoir of any surplus water-vinegar cleaning solution combination that has been collected.
 Fill the reservoir halfway with the fog fluid suggested by the manufacturer.

 Connect the fog machine to the power source and let the heating element warm up.
 Turn on the machine and let it run until it begins to generate fog.

-That’s how to unclog a fog machine.
+That’s how to unclog fog or haze machines.
 Isn’t it straightforward?

 1. Never use the fog machine when it is completely depleted since this will cause the pump to fail.

 2. Do not use pure vinegar to unclog the machine since this will cause the heating element to be destroyed.